synapticloop/panl/README.md

 parameters into concise and precise URL paths.

-- **Have SEO friendlier URL paths with much shorter URLs than traditional query parameters** - This was the primary driver and the base functionality.
+- **Have SEO friendlier URL paths with much shorter URLs than traditional query parameters (ll the way through the search journey)** - This was the primary driver and the base functionality.

 - **Abstract away the complexities of the Solr query string** - Being able to have a simple interface through the URL which could generate complex queries.